JGrubb/open-finops-transformations/README.md

-# DBT FinOps FOCUS
+# Open FinOps Transformations

-A unified DBT package implementing the FinOps FOCUS (FinOps Open Cost and Usage Specification) for multi-cloud billing data across GCP, AWS, and Azure.
+An open-source dbt package for transforming multi-cloud billing data (GCP, AWS, Azure) into consistent, analytics-ready formats.
+Built on the FinOps FOCUS (FinOps Open Cost and Usage Specification) standard with additional opinionated transformations for practical FinOps workflows.

 ## Overview